 1) Automation of time-consuming manual processes

 Supply chains are complex operations with hundreds or thousands of people involved.
-And while recent technological advancements have made supply chain management easier, many companies still rely on manual tasks to collect, review and input data.
-This includes manual data entry - keying in data for purchase orders, bookings, invoices or quotes - which often involves copy and pasting such data from another system.
-If you multiply this type of repetitive mundane activity by the number of times an employee does it in a week it quickly adds up to a lot of wasted time.
-In addition, manual tasks are hugely error prone, inconsistent and difficult to track.
-The result is poor visibility and insights that are inherently flawed because they are based on substandard data - making it difficult to stay on top of what’s happening in the supply chain and diminishing the ability to make smart data-driven decisions.
+And while recent technological advancements have made supply chain management easier, many companies still rely on manual tasks to collect, review and input data; including manual data entry - keying in data for purchase orders, bookings, invoices or quotes - which often involves copy and pasting such data from another system.
+If you multiply this type of repetitive, mundane activity by the number of times an employee does it in a week, it quickly adds up to a lot of wasted time.
+Also, manual tasks are hugely error prone, inconsistent and difficult to track.
+The result is poor visibility and insights that are inherently flawed due to being based on substandard data-making it difficult to stay on top of what’s happening in the supply chain and diminishing the ability to make smart data-driven decisions.

 Businesses can invest in a digital supply chain platform that automates such data entry, by automatically collecting and updating the data from relevant sources, accessible in a single system rather than spread across multiple systems that don’t communicate.
 Such automation streamlines workflows, saving supply chain managers hours of time, and saving the company money since managing the supply chain can now be done much faster.
-For example, with Gravity's Route To Market (RTM), you can automate the process of choosing the best sailing schedules for 100 major ocean carriers, covering over 90% of global container capacity.
-This gives managers more time to spend on activities which grow the business, such as negotiating better vendor prices.
+For example, with Gravity's Route To Market (RTM),you can automate the process of choosing the best sailing schedules for 100 major ocean carriers, covering over 90 percent of global container capacity; this gives managers more time to spend on activities which grow the business, such as negotiating better vendor prices.

 2) Faster speed to market

 In today’s world, thanks to the likes of Amazon, smart technologies and mobile devices, consumers want products as quickly as they can get them.
-Businesses which fail to get their customers what they want, as soon as they want, will lose sales opportunities and market share to competitors.
+Businesses which fail to provide their customers with what they want, as soon as they want, will lose sales opportunities and market share to competitors.

 The ability to get products to consumers quickly is contingent upon the speed of a company’s supply chain.
 By digitally transforming their supply chain, companies can achieve much faster speed to market.
 Why?

 First of all, a digital supply chain provides real time visibility on the movement of goods across a company’s supply and logistics networks, from product conception to transit to arrival at destination.
-This visibility allows companies to make data driven decisions to ensure the timely delivery of products.
-For instance, Gravity provides an early warning system that announces if a shipment might be delayed due to, for example, port congestion.
-This allows a company to take remedial action, such as air freighting inventory from another warehouse to make up for the delayed shipment.
+This visibility allows companies to make data-driven decisions to ensure the timely delivery of products.
+For instance, Gravity provides an early warning system that announces if a shipment might become delayed due to, for example, port congestion; allowing a company to take remedial action, such as air freighting inventory from another warehouse to make up for the delayed shipment.
 Watch this video to learn more.

-Furthermore, a digital supply chain provides a single platform through which all supply chain partners, from businesses, to logistics providers, to suppliers, can all share information and collaborate seamlessly.
-This facilitates teamwork and reduces misunderstandings, all of which contribute to a faster delivery timeline.
+Furthermore, a digital supply chain provides a single platform through which all supply chain partners, from businesses to logistics providers, to suppliers, can all share information and collaborate seamlessly, facilitating teamwork and reducing misunderstandings, all of which contribute to a faster delivery timeline.